Pork Cuts 101

 So there you have it, while there are many more options out there for specialty cuts, that's a good breakdown of your opinions for ordering your Central Park Farms side of pasture raised pork or to give you a better idea of the cuts available to you through our farm.

 Please keep in mind there's only so much meat to go around on a side so if you want all the roasts and cuts you won't have much meat left over for sausages or ground.
 If these options are important to you, my first suggesting on the cutting block are picnic, boston butt, and/or the rear leg.

-You can find more information on pork including pricing here.
+You can find more information on our pasture raised pork including pricing here.